 The Board has set up the investment committee (the "Investment Committee") in August 2015 with written terms of reference.
 The primary duties of the Investment Committee are to review, evaluate investment projects and issue opinion for long-term development of the Company proposed by its investment working team and make recommendations to the Board.
 The Investment Committee comprises three Executive Directors, namely Mr. WONG Shik Ho Tony (chairman), Mr. WONG Fong Pak and Mr. LEUNG Wah Kan and two Independent Non-executive Directors, namely Mr. IP Shing Hing and Mr. LAI Kin Jerome.

-During the year, no Investment Committee meeting was held.
+During the year, 1 Investment Committee meeting was held and the attendance of each committee member is set out below: